singh1114/best/_posts/2020-03-23-k-nearest-neighbor-algorithm-using-sklearn-distance-metric.md

 {% include math.html math_code="$\frac{x - min}{max - min}$" style="margin-top:0.2em; margin-bottom:0.5em;" %}

-This will distribute the values normally and reduce all of the values between 0 and 1.
+This will distribute the values normally and reduce all the values between 0 and 1.

 Sklearn provides a very simple way to standardize your data.